hectormz/167L-materials/labs/Report-Guideline.md

 ## Report E (Labs 11-12 -- Effects of Substrate Stiffness of Cell Behavior)

 1. Over the course of the past 7 labs, how has your ability to estimate confluency and cell number changed?
 How accurate have you been?
 Discuss briefly how you mentally try to estimate the confluency now.
 2. What type of molecule is fibronectin?
-What is its normal biological function in humans? ***This information should go in your Introduction section.***
+What is its normal biological function in humans? *This information should go in your introduction.*
 3. Why do we cover the surface with fibronectin before seeding the cells?
 4. How is the elasticity of the three surfaces different?
 Why?
 5. What are the possible numerical limits for the value of circularity?
 What shapes do these limits correspond to?